[Skip to content]

 Community Palliative Care Team

-Each GP surgery has a community palliative care nurse specialist who works with the GP team in order to provide palliative care services to patients across Leicester, Leicestershire and Rutland.
+Palliative care nurse specialists work with GP teams in the community in order to provide palliative care services to patients across Leicester, Leicestershire and Rutland.
 These nurses are sometimes called Macmillan nurses or LOROS community nurses.

 Click on the coloured text links below for more information which may be of help: